 How to Choose a Room Color Scheme

 The right room color scheme can bring more charm to your home.
-For example, green and blue make good bedroom colors because they are calming.
-Bold room color ideas such as sapphire or a yellow bring energy to a kitchen or family room.
-Interior home color schemes that feature washed-out or faded hues look more vintage while vibrant colors are young and fun.
 Even something as simple as a fresh coat of crisp white wall paint can perk up almost any space.
-This Home Depot guide teaches the basics of picking a room color scheme, from paint ideas to selecting coordinated furnishings and accessories.
+Read on to learn the basics of picking a room color scheme, from paint ideas to selecting coordinated furnishings and accessories.

 Table of Contents